return42/sphkerneldoc/linux_src_doc/drivers/misc/mei/hw-me_c.rst

 Return
 ------

-The mei_device_device pointer on success, NULL on failure.
+The mei_device pointer on success, NULL on failure.

 ..
 This file was automatic generated / don't edit.